aws-samples/shopfloor-connectivity/docs/README.md

 		<tr class="odd">
 			<td>ProtocolAdapterTypes</td>
 			<td>
-				<p>This section includes the information for each protocol adapter type that is used by the SFC core to create instances of that adaptertype if that adapter runs in the same process as the SFC core.</p>
+				<p>This section includes the information for each protocol adapter type that is used by the SFC core to create instances of that adapter type if that adapter runs in the same process as the SFC core.</p>
 				<p>The element is a map indexed by the adapter type (e.g., OPCUA, MODBUS).
 Each entry contains information on which jar files, that contain the protocol adapter implementation, to load and the factory class to create the instances.</p>
 				<p>The SFC core itself is not aware of the actual target implementations and only uses this configuration data to explicitly load the jar files to create and use the adapter instances.
 This makes it possible to add new protocol adapter types without modifications to the SFC core.</p>
 				<p>Note Only types that run in the same process as the SFC core need to be configured.
 If the core uses IPC to send the data to a target that runs in its process, the type does not have to be defined in the ProtocolAdapterTypes section.</p>